An Introduction to Qualified Opportunity Zone Investments

 Along with our broker-dealer, Cornerstone has performed due diligence review and approved multiple QOZ investments.
 These investments are offered under Regulation D of the 1933 Securities Act and include QOZ funds (limited partnerships) and QOZ Real Estate Investment Trusts (REITs).
 These QOZ investment offerings are issued by various sponsors.
 The offerings include investments diversified over multiple designated opportunity zones and offerings that invest in a single opportunity zone asset.
 Accordingly, Cornerstone clients have multiple and diverse QOZ investments to choose from or to build a diversified personal QOZ investment portfolio.

 QOZ Investment Process:

 As stated above, QOZ investments are offered under Regulation D of the 1933 Securities Act.
 Accordingly, prospective accredited investors must receive and review a Private Placement Memorandum (PPM) for the investment.
-The PPM is a full-disclosure document that presents all material facts and all possible risks about the investment.
-The Act also requires the issuer (sponsor), its council, and the securities broker-dealerto perform significant due diligence.
+The PPM is a full-disclosure document that presents all material facts and all possible risks of the investment.
+The Act also requires the issuer (sponsor), its council, and the securities broker-dealer to perform significant due diligence.

 As the fund or REIT has already acquired the QOZ assets, secured any possible debt, and performed its due diligence, the qualified investors may fund and close on a QOZ on a timely basis.
-Investments may be closed within a few days of completing prerequisite subscription documents (i.e., brokerage forms, purchase questionnaire, and purchase agreement).
-Accordingly, investors may easily satisfy the requirement to invest in the OZ within 180 days of the liquidation of their down leg relinquished asset.
+Investments may be closed within a few days of completing prerequisite subscription documents (i.e., brokerage forms, purchase questionnaires, and purchase agreements).
+Accordingly, investors may easily satisfy the requirement to invest in the OZ within 180 days of the liquidation of their down-leg relinquished asset.
 Please contact your registered representative for available QOZ investment PPMs and offering material.